 You've probably seen those medical dramas on TV.
 Quite often they will try a bunch of things before they finally "fix" the patient.
-Mechanics often end up doing about the same thing, especially if they have trouble reproducing the problem..
+A mechanic often ends up doing about the same thing, especially if they have trouble reproducing the problem..
 Do the doctors charge only for the treatment that worked?
 As long as it is done in good conscience as an attempt to correct an auto complaint, a repair is legitimate as long as it is done correctly, and is a legitimate and reasonable attempt to fix the complaint.
 Bear in mind the human body hasn't changed for thousands of years: cars change radically every few years.
 Especially with electronic problems a mechanic may have to replace a number of things before fixing the problem.
 Sometimes a computer has to be replaced: some diagnostics are read through the various onboard computers.
 Bad computers, bad diagnostics.
 Diagnostic tools and repair manual procedures can be inaccurate or ambiguous, leading a mechanic down an incorrect diagnostic "path".
 This can lead to replacing a part and still not fixing the complaint.

 Sometimes whatever was repaired was broken, but not causing the problem complained about.
 Sometimes a problem is caused by more than one thing breaking.